 In Phase 1, Prince of Peace Catholic School will foster a culture where face coverings and social distancing are the “new norm”.
 At this point, masks are to be worn by everyone while inside the building.
 Masks are defined as non-medical grade face masks or cloth face coverings.
 Disposable masks are acceptable.
 Masks must fit snuggly but comfortably against the side of the face, cover from the nose to chin, be secured with ties or ear loops, preferably include multiple layers of fabric if the material is cloth and allow for breathing without restriction.
 Masks with ventilation valves are NOT permitted.

 You should be prepared to provide clean face coverings that are comfortable for your child(ren).
-POP-branded gaiters that stay around the neck, as well as adjustable masks, will be available through the Spirit Spot.
-Students may wear any face covering that covers their mouth and nose as long as it fits within the guidelines provided in the POP Student Handbook.
-Neck gaiters should be of a cotton blend, not fleece.
+POP-branded adjustable masks will be available through the Spirit Spot.
+Students may wear any face covering that covers their mouth and nose as long as it fits within the guidelines provided in the POP Family Handbook.
+The diocese will NOT allow gaiters as an approved face covering (updated 8/21).
 Acceptable mask colors include: solid navy, white, red, gray, black, or any plaid.

 We recommend packing an extra mask for your child in the event it is sneezed in or misplaced.
 We recommend you label masks.